 Contributions are set by City ordinance and are a percentage of salaries and wages.
 Employee contributions are established at 2%, and employer contributions are established at 8% of regular compensation.
-The employer's required contributions for the years ended December 31, 2016, 2015, and 2014, were \$5,880, \$6,307, and \$5,963, respectively.
+The employer's required contributions for the years ended December 31, 2017, 2016, and 2015 were \$5,875, \$5,880, and \$6,307, respectively.

 The City, or vendors contracted by the City, has exclusive authority to invest and manage the assets of the Employee Retirement Plan and Trust.
-The Plan allows each participating employee to direct the investment of the individual's employer and employee contributions and earnings to one or more investment options within the available categories of investment as established by the City.
+The Plan allows each participating employee to direct the investment of the individual's employee and employee contributions and earnings to one or more investment options within the available categories of investment as established by the City.